djplaner/memex/share/blog/Integrating Zotereo into Foam.md

 The plan is that these are automatically updated via Python scripts that are run periodically.
 I just keep using Zotero for various tasks and it get integrated into memex.

 ### Publications page

+The [publications page](https://djplaner.github.io/memex/share/My%20Publications) on memex is now being built using [a Python script](https://github.com/djplaner/memex/blob/master/util/zotero/publicationsPage.py) that
+- Get's a list  from publications
+- Checks the date of updates
+- If updates writes the whole thing again

 ### Extracting notes from Zotero